 Select File: Open Excel menu to open a external Excel file.
-Or, you can click Import Excel button in the Standard toolbar or select File: Import: Excel (XLS, XLSX, XLSM)... from the main menu to import the excel file.
+Or, you can click Import Excel button in the Standard toolbar or select File: Import: Excel (XLS, XLSX, XLSM)... from the main menu to import the Excel file.

 Note: If you choose Open Excel, the Excel file is opened as an Excel workbook, in an Excel session that runs inside Origin.
-It can't access all features of Origin.
-If you choose Import Excel, the Excel file is imported into Origin workbook so all Origin features are available.
+In this mode, you have only limited access to Origin features.
+If you choose Import Excel, the Excel file is imported into an Origin workbook and all Origin features are available.

-6.1.9 The Command Window and Script Window
+6.1.11 The Command Window and Script Window